 In contrast, needle nose pliers for electricians are strong and have a heavy duty feel.
 They even have features that make them suitable for electrical works such as serrated jaws for gripping firmly and side cutters for cutting wires.
 Some have stripping holes on the jaws for stripping electrical wires of common gauge sizes.

-Mechanics too have their special types of long nose pliers.
-Theirs have a longer profile and usually don’t have side cutters since their main purpose is to grip stuff.
+Mechanics as well have their special types of long nose pliers.
+They prefer needle nose pliers with extra long jaws no integrated side cutters.
+This is because their main use for long nose pliers is to grip stuff.
 However, any heavy-duty long nose pliers can be used to do mechanical work.

 Summary of different types of needle nose pliers